Andrei Bărbulescu: Club career

 Bărbulescu was born on 16 October 1909 in Slatina, Romania and began playing football at the junior squads of Venus București in 1924.
 In 1927, he joined Juventus București where he made his debut in senior football on 6 April 1930, as coach György Hlavay used him the entire match in a 2–2 draw against Maccabi București in the regional championship.
 Bărbulescu made one more appearance in the regional championship, as the team won it and qualified to the national championship.
 He played in the 4–2 win over Mihai Viteazul Chișinău in the semi-finals, but Hlavay did not use him in the 3–0 victory against Gloria Arad in the final, as the club won the first national title in its history.
 In the following regional championship, he scored his first official goal on 23 October 1930 in a 5–2 win over Sportul Studențesc București, finding the net eight times until the end of the season, including scoring two doubles in two victories against Turda București and Sportul Studențesc.
 In his last season at Juventus, he made 12 regional league appearances and scored one goal in a 3–3 draw against CFR București.
 Afterwards, Bărbulescu went back to play for Venus București, making his debut on 25 September 1932 in a Divizia A 2–0 home win over RGMT Timișoara.
 In the following season, Bărbulescu was used in 13 league games by coach Karoly Weszter, as the club won the title.
 He won another title in the 1936–37 season, this time under the guidance of coach Ferenc Plattkó who gave him 21 appearances in which he scored two goals.
 From 1939 to 1940, Bărbulescu helped the club win two consecutive league titles, both under coach Béla Jánosy.
 In the first he scored one goal in 15 appearances and in the second he played four games and scored three times.
+During his time with Venus, he also made four appearances in the Mitropa Cup over two editions, suffering first-round exits to Újpest and AGC Bologna.
 In 1940 he went to Sportul Studențesc București where he played his last Divizia A match on 18 May 1941 in a 2–1 home victory over Gloria CFR Galați.
 Afterwards, he made a comeback to Venus, ending his career in 1945.